wu-lee/rushkoff-archive/docs/_articles/std-etiquette.md

 I didn't know how to respond; no one had ever revealed such personal information to me before--not at Madison Square Garden, anyway.
 I told her I hoped the tests went okay, and then called my doctor pal that night for the lowdown.
 Hepatitis C, in her case the result of IV drug use a decade earlier, is more easily transmitted than AIDS, and potentially just as fatal.
 After six to eight years of dormancy, it can attack the liver like a cancer.
 Worse, the virus is found in all the best juices, including saliva and other nectars--not just blood and semen.
 He suggested that I use "barrier precautions" including dental dams (which I always thought were just a PR scheme to make condoms seem like less of an imposition) and that I only engage in "limited oral contact."

-\~ . • not to mentton The thought of these restncuons- · ·

-143

-funerals-didn't exactly turn me on to the idea of sex

-with this woman.
-But neither did it free me from a deep

-sense of guilt.
-Why should a person who obviously has

-her shit together now be forced to pay for mistakes of

-the past?
-I'd done different but equally stupid things

-myself when I was nineteen, and only luck saved me from

-my recklessness.
-Besides, I could only respect her for

-managing to work this particularly touchy subject into

-a conversation on our first date.
-That is, if she really

-felt like it was a touchy subject at all.
+The thought of these restrictions--not to mention funerals--didn't exactly turn me on to the idea of sex with this woman.
+But neither did it free me from a deep sense of guilt.
+Why should a person who obviously has her shit together now be forced to pay for mistakes of the past?
+I'd done different but equally stupid things myself when I was nineteen, and only luck saved me from my recklessness.
+Besides, I could only respect her for managing to work this particularly touchy subject into a conversation on our first date.
+That is, if she really felt like it was a touchy subject at all.

 I was afraid to find out.
 Instead, I went ahead and